phac-nml/ncov-dehoster/README.md

 #### **Additional Info**

-- Providing the composite minimap2 index will speed up the run but not significantly
+- Providing the composite minimap2 index genereated in a previous analysis will speed other ones

 - Inputs can be fastq barcode directories or a directory of fastq files
     - Example barcode directory: